 With VanillaSoft, you will get an automated lead score based on your sales activity with them, so all your calls, meetings, and emails are considered.
 This platform will also take the ROI of your deal into consideration.

 Freshsales offers you a complete lead score based on the following four; lead property (job title, locations, industry type,...), email activity, application activity, and web activity.

 The above platforms also include features to nurture your leads in case they don't convert into customers.
+Here's an article that goes a little deeper into the topic of prospecting tools.
 Lead nurturing is an important aspect of modern marketing and sales; it helps to bring a lead from their discovery of your company to a point where they are ready to purchase.
 Cadences are an important part of the lead nurturing process, as they send the same series of emails containing relevant content tailored to each individual's stage in the sales funnel.
 Each cadence should include a mixture of targeted content, such as helpful resources, case studies, and discounts on products or services.
 This content shows the customer that your company understands their needs and is working to give them what they need to make informed decisions about their purchase.
 Cadences should be regularly reviewed and monitored to ensure that leads receive the best experience possible.

 Lead scoring has become an invaluable tool for sales teams looking to identify hot leads and prioritize their outreach strategies accordingly.
 Knowing what criteria are needed for successful lead scoring is essential if you want your system to be effective; by understanding what factors go into creating an accurate score, you can more accurately predict which leads will most likely convert into customers down the line.
 With the right combination of demographic and behavioral data, you can ensure that your sales team is focusing their efforts on those leads with the greatest potential for success — leading to more closed deals and higher ROI!